Siegfried Seidl: Nazi career

 In March 1944 Seidl met with the Wehrmacht in Budapest, where he joined the 5th Einsatzgruppe SS paramilitary death squad.
 As leader of the Debrecen outpost, Seidl was part of the Sondereinsatzkommando-Eichmann (SEK).
 The SEK organised the largest and quickest deportation of the Holocaust.
 From 15 May to 9 July 1944, in 56 days, the Germans deported 437,402 Jews from Hungary, according to their records.
 With the exception of 15,000 people, all were taken to the death camp Auschwitz-Birkenau, where most were murdered.

 In July 1944, when the deportation of the Jews of Hungary was finished, Seidl was appointed as acting leader of the SS Special Deployment Command, Outpost Vienna.
 There he exercised control over the remaining Hungarian Jews in forced-labour camps, which had been built in Vienna and Lower Austria.

 After the war, Seidl attempted to hide in Austria.
 However, he was arrested by local police and handed over to American occupation forces on 30 July 1945.
 Seidl was sent back to Austrian custody on 3 June 1946.
 Czechoslovakia requested Seidl's extradition.
 Austrian officials refused, explaining that many of Seidl's victims had been Austrian Jews.
 In October 1946, Seidl tried by the Volksgericht (Austrian People's Court) for 16 counts of murder related to the executions and other charges.
-He was acquitted of murder, but found guilty of high treason and crimes against humanity dignity resulting in death for his leadership position at Theresienstadt.
+He was acquitted of murder, but found guilty of high treason and crimes against humanity during his leadership position at Theresienstadt.
 Seidl was sentenced to death and ordered to forfeit all of his property.
 After hearing the verdict, he calmly bowed, but he turned pale and started trembling.
 His wife and mother petitioned the president for clemency, saying he had three children.
 However, the petition was rejected.
 Seidl was hanged at 6:00 AM on 4 February 1947.
 As the noose was placed around his neck, Seidl told his executioner he was not sorry for the Jews he had killed and that he had "nothing to regret."
 He was pronounced dead 7 minutes later.